sm-moshi/CSGO-Config/README.md

   Where to put -> ...\steam\steamapps\common\counter-strike global offensive\csgo\cfg

+-> FPS settings are for 60Hz monitors - so use "Wait for vertical sync" on Double Buffered, Tripple Buffered if you're PC is capable on handling it.

 Launch options:

   -novid -noborder -high -threads 4 -freq 144 -refresh 144 -tickrate 128 -nojoy +exec autoexec.cfg